opentargets/opentargets.github.io/contact.md

 Tel.: +44 (0)1223 494 665

 ## Scientific leadership
-For information about how your company might interact with Open Targets, email [{{ site.email }}][email].
+For information about how your company might interact with Open Targets, email [{{ site.email }}](email).
 Your message will be sent to the scientific coordinators.

 ## Help us improve the Open Targets Platform!
 The [Open Targets Platform](https://www.targetvalidation.org) aims to support researchers in identifying early drug targets faster and with more confidence.
 The platform integrates data from several public databases and is the result of a collaboration between the Sanger Institute, GlaxoSmithKline (GSK), the European Bioinformatics Institute (EBI) and Biogen.